diogro/expressionVariance-manuscript/main.md

 Taken together, these results are compatible with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than overall active transcriptional state of a gene region, as is the case with mean gene expression.

 We also explore the relationship between tissue-specific chromatin states and SD rank, and contrast these tissue-level analyses to the cross-tissue analysis outlined above.
-Many of the cross-tissue correlations are recapitulated at the tissue level, including a strong and highly consistent positive correlation between enhancer states and gene expression variance, and an inverse relationship between gene expression variance and gene transcription [KG supp fig 2].
+Many of the cross-tissue correlations are recapitulated at the tissue level, including a strong and highly consistent positive correlation between the proportion of gene regions made up on enhancer states and that gene’s expression variance, and an inverse relationship between gene expression variance and histone marks associated with gene transcription [KG supp fig 2].
 Two blood associations stand out as being different from the consistent effects across the other tissue-level and cross-tissue associations.
-The weak promoter state is positively correlated with gene expression variance in all comparisons except blood, reflective of a likely role of bivalent promoters in context-dependent gene expression __(? lit review of bivalent promoters, development, the role in differentiated cells)__.
+First, the weak promoter state is positively correlated with gene expression variance in all comparisons except blood.
-Furthermore, the consistent inverse correlation of gene expression variance with weak transcription is reversed in blood [KG supp fig 2].
+Second, the consistent inverse correlation of gene expression variance with weak transcription is reversed in blood, such that there is a positive correlation between histone marks associated with weak transcription and blood gene expression variance [KG supp fig 2].
-__(These results may have something to do with the fact that the top 5% most variable genes are enriched for GO terms related to immunity but I need to get everything into context and think of potential other analyses)__

-Some notable differences exist between the universal and tissue-specific chromatin state associations with gene expression variance.
-First, while the universal heterochromatin state positively correlates with cross-tissue gene expression variance, the tissue-specific heterochromatin states are inversely correlated with the tissue-level gene expression variance [KG supp fig 2].
-Heterochromatin states in a given cell type should show reduced variance because there should be drastically reduced gene expression overall, as we see in the inverse correlation of heterochromatin states with mean gene expression [KG supp fig 2].
-The reason for a universal heterochromatin state showing a positive association with gene expression variance remains to be determined.
+Taken together, these results suggest that, rather than genes with a bivalent promoter state (i.e., poised genes) exhibiting more expression variance, blood high-variance genes are more likely already expressed at basal levels (i.e., weakly transcribed).
 The universal promoter chromatin state is inversely associated with gene expression variance, in line with our result that genes that are ubiquitously expressed and involved in housekeeping functions are enriched in the low variance genes.
 However, interestingly in both adipose and liver tissues, the tissue-specific promoter state is positively correlated with the tissue-level gene expression variance [KG supp fig 2].
 This could be reflective of the necessity for rapid environmental responses at key expressed genes in these metabolic tissues [ref?].
 Taken together, XX...
-__(look more closely at the Alemu paper supplement to see if they show similar results - I don't think they do a great job comparing the tissue patterns in their results/dicussion?)__

 ## Linking expression variance and disease